abhijeet49/Hacktoberfest2022_jvm-coder/README.md

 ---
 ```

 ## STEP-3.
+Add some content to the `CONTENT` folder in  the repository.

+## STEP-4.
 Wait for Pull Request to merge

-## STEP-4.
+## STEP-5.
 Celebrate - you've done your first pull request!!

 ```
 '''